Hideaway (U.S. Senate): Secrecy

 The process for assigning hideaways is, according to The Hill, "secretive".
-In 2015, a former aide to Harry Reid described that "it's all done by secret handshake.
+In 2015, a former aide to Harry Reid said that "it's all done by secret handshake.
 All of a sudden you're told you've got a hideaway and here are the keys".
 In 2011, when asked about his hideaway by a journalist, Orrin Hatch said he was "not allowed to talk about that".
 According to the Associated Press, none of several senatorial offices contacted for a 2010 story responded to requests for information about hideaways.
 The Architect of the Capitol, meanwhile, referred questions to the Senate Rules Committee which, in turn, also did not respond.

-The location of hideaways are unlisted in any official directory and their doors are marked only by a room number.
-In some cases, members of the senator's own staff are unaware of the location of their hideaway.
+The locations of hideaways are unlisted in any official directory, and their doors are marked only by a room number.
+In some cases, members of the senator's staff are unaware of the location of their hideaway.

-Hideaways of the House of Representatives
+House of Representatives

-While a few senior members of the U.S. House of Representatives also have hideaways, in general they are reserved for senators.
+While a few senior members of the U.S. House of Representatives also have hideaways, they are generally reserved for senators.
 The Speaker of the House has a hideaway traditionally occupied by the Speaker.
 The first-floor office is colloquially known as the "Board of Education room", though no entity by such a name has ever occupied the space.
 In 1945 Harry Truman, then serving as U.S. vice president, learned of the death of Franklin Roosevelt while being feted with afternoon cocktails in this hideaway, which was then occupied by Sam Rayburn.

+After Kevin McCarthy was removed as Speaker of the House on October 3, 2023, one of the first actions of Patrick McHenry as speaker pro tempore was to evict Nancy Pelosi from her hideaway.
+Pelosi, a former speaker, called it "a sharp departure from tradition".

 In popular culture

-In the book Woman First: First Woman, a companion work to the television series Veep, fictional former Senator Selina Meyer writes that "... by immemorial custom, a senator is never disturbed in his or her hide-away except in the case of a vote or a bomb threat.
-I readily adapted to the daily routine while the Senate was in session of napping in my hideaway when not voting or being evacuated".
+In the book Woman First: First Woman, a companion work to the television series Veep, fictional former Senator Selina Meyer writes about the traditions and usage of the hideaways, and her experiences with them.

+The hideaways feature prominently in Dan Brown's The Lost Symbol (2009).
+A character in the novel, Peter Solomon, has a hideaway located in the Capitol's sub-basement identified as SBB13.
+While the floor plan for the Capitol United States does show a sub-basement, no such room number exists.